NateshaMortimer/Amazon-Retail-Analytics/README.md

 <img width="328" alt="top_category_interactions_pivot_table" src="https://github.com/NateshaMortimer/Amazon-Retail-Analytics/assets/171082935/428b190c-ebcb-4c27-b395-21a556ed0b43">

 ### Matrix Transposition, Singular Value Decomposition, Principal Component Analysis....Oh My !!
 The analysis thus far does an excellent job at showing us the relationship between a specific interaction and whether or not a product was in a top category.
 Due to the high-dimensionality of the data we cannot begin to understand relationship "across" interaction types.
-My solution is to use PCA to "press" 8 dimensions in 2 dimensions (2D) to uncover any hidden pattern across interaction types.
+My solution is to use PCA to "press" 8 dimensions into 2 dimensions (2D) to uncover any hidden pattern across interaction types.

 The below steps were used to get prepare the data for PCA.
 1. Retrieve the interaction values from the Top Category Dataframe as an Numpy array, transpose the elements, and mean-center (CRUCIAL for PCA).